Bhargavi38-alt/online-retail-sales-eda/README.md

 📌 Project Overview

-This project analyzes transactional data from a UK-based online retail store to uncover sales trends, customer behavior, and product performance.
-The goal is to generate data-driven insights to support business decision-making and improve retail operations.
+This project analyzes transactional data from a UK-based online retail business to uncover sales patterns, customer purchasing behavior, and product performance.
+The objective is to generate actionable, data-driven insights that support business decision-making and improve retail operations.

 🎯 Objectives

 - Identify sales trends and seasonal patterns

-- Discover popular and high-revenue products
+- Determine high-performing and revenue-generating products

-- Analyze customer purchasing behavior and loyalty
+- Analyze customer purchasing behavior and repeat buying patterns

 - Identify high-value (VIP) customers

-- Provide actionable business recommendations
+- Translate analytical findings into actionable business recommendations

 📁 Dataset

-Transactional retail data containing:
+The dataset contains transactional-level retail data with the following attributes:

 InvoiceNo